Nepherius/Nephbot/README.md

 # Nephbot
-Anarchy Online Node Chat Bot - PRE-ALPHA
+Anarchy Online Node Chat Bot - Beta

-This project is still under development, this is just a preview and it should probably not be used.
+This project is still under development, however it can be used as a raid bot.

-You can read Wiki:
+For installation details you can read Wiki:

 https://github.com/Nepherius/Nephbot/wiki

-For installation details.